Production Assistants

 Bilingual PAs from BFA and Central Academy of Drama film grads

-Here is how the picture comes together.
-Production assistants in China come out of a deep BFA (Beijing Film Academy), Central Academy of Drama, Shanghai Theatre Academy, Communication University of China and China Academy of Art Hangzhou film-school pipeline — the same schools that feed the AD, line producer and director ladders at Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures, iQIYI Pictures and Beijing Enlight.
+Production assistants in China come out of a deep film-school pipeline: BFA (Beijing Film Academy), Central Academy of Drama, Shanghai Theatre Academy, Communication University of China, and China Academy of Art Hangzhou.
+These are the same schools that feed the AD, line producer, and director ladders at Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures, iQIYI Pictures, and Beijing Enlight.

-Here is how this works in practice.
-Our PA roster sits across Beijing, Shanghai, Guangzhou, Shenzhen, Hengdian and Qingdao with grads and interns ready to staff set, office and runner positions on features, series, commercials and music videos.
+Our PA roster sits across Beijing, Shanghai, Guangzhou, Shenzhen, Hengdian, and Qingdao, with grads and interns ready to staff set, office, and runner roles on features, series, commercials, and music videos.
 They are bilingual Mandarin and English by default.
-Many add Cantonese for Guangzhou, Shenzhen and Hong Kong-adjacent work — and they know the studio geography at Hengdian World Studios, Qingdao Oriental Movie Metropolis, Wanda Qingdao and the Beijing and Shanghai stage clusters by stage number and gate.
+Many add Cantonese for Guangzhou, Shenzhen, and Hong Kong-adjacent work.
+They also know the studio layout at Hengdian World Studios, Qingdao Oriental Movie Metropolis, Wanda Qingdao, and the Beijing and Shanghai stage clusters by stage number and gate.

-Here is what we have to work with.
-The picture on the ground is more specific.
-They drive the Beijing and Shanghai vendor routes, they know which courier services move gear cleanly between the Tier-1 cities and the regional production hubs, and they hold the local-knowledge edge on parking, traffic, restaurant tabs in CNY, vendor relationships and the small operational moves that keep the long twelve to fourteen hour Chinese shooting day running on schedule.
+On the ground, the picture gets more specific.
+They drive the Beijing and Shanghai vendor routes, and they know which courier services move gear cleanly between the Tier-1 cities and the regional production hubs.
+They also hold the local edge on parking, traffic, restaurant tabs in CNY, vendor ties, and the small moves that keep the long twelve to fourteen hour Chinese shooting day on schedule.

-Here is the layout.
-Day-to-day the PA absorbs the set and office support that the AD and line producer don't have time for.
+Day to day, the PA takes on the set and office support that the AD and line producer don't have time for.
 Our set PAs run lockups, walkie distribution, talent escort, crowd control in Mandarin, and craft-services flow alongside the catering team.
-Office PAs handle production-office support, distribution of bilingual call sheets, copying and filing, and the small communication touchpoints that route between the Chinese co-production partner office and the visiting global team.
+Office PAs handle production-office support, hand out bilingual call sheets, cover copying and filing, and manage the small communication touchpoints between the Chinese co-production partner office and the visiting global team.

-Here is how the work shapes up.
-A few details matter here.
-Runners and drivers handle airport transfers at PEK Beijing Capital, PVG Shanghai Pudong, CAN Guangzhou Baiyun and SZX Shenzhen Bao'an, gear pickups from the camera and lighting rental houses, document delivery to the local film bureau and CFCC offices, and the catering runs that keep craft-service stocked through second meal.
-When the day shifts — a sudden Beijing air-quality red alert, a Public Security Bureau callback, a vendor swap, a Cultural Relics Bureau time-slot recheck at a heritage site — our PAs absorb it without missing a beat and keep the production moving.
+Runners and drivers handle airport transfers at PEK Beijing Capital, PVG Shanghai Pudong, CAN Guangzhou Baiyun, and SZX Shenzhen Bao'an.
+They also cover gear pickups from the camera and lighting rental houses, document delivery to the local film bureau and CFCC offices, and the catering runs that keep craft-service stocked through second meal.
+When the day shifts, our PAs absorb it without missing a beat and keep the shoot moving.
+That can mean a sudden Beijing air-quality red alert, a Public Security Bureau callback, a vendor swap, or a Cultural Relics Bureau time-slot recheck at a heritage site.

 ACT 03